your5e/5e-srd-markdown/dnd/51/obsidian_vault/traps/traps.md

 # Traps

 Traps can be found almost anywhere.
 One wrong step in an ancient tomb might trigger a series of scything blades, which cleave through armor and bone.
 The seemingly innocuous vines that hang over a cave entrance might grasp and choke anyone who pushes through them.
 A net hidden among the trees might drop on travelers who pass underneath.
-In a fantasy game, unwary adventurers can fall to their deaths, be burned alive, or fall under a fusillade of poisoned darts.
+In a fantasy game, unwary adventurers can fall to their deaths, be burned alive, or fall under a fusillade of [[poisoned]] darts.

 A trap can be either mechanical or magical in nature. **Mechanical traps** include pits, arrow traps, falling blocks, water-filled rooms, whirling blades, and anything else that depends on a mechanism to operate. **Magic traps** are either magical device traps or spell traps.
 Magical device traps initiate spell effects when activated.
-Spell traps are spells such as _Glyph of Warding_ and _Symbol_ that function as traps.
+Spell traps are spells such as [[glyph_of_warding|Glyph of Warding]] and [[symbol|Symbol]] that function as traps.

 ## Traps in Play